hannahweber244/python-directory-starter/README.md

 pip install -i https://test.pypi.org/simple/ directory-starter
 ```

-Once the installation is finished, you can initialize the above described directory structure using:
+Once the installation is finished, you can initialize the above described directory structures using:
 ```
-python -m directory-starter
+python -m directory-starter -mode=<STRUCTURETYPE>
 ```
+By default the `minimal` mode is created.